 The chance of being killed in England and Wales is higher for men compared to women.
 There are 1.4 men are killed for every 100,000 males.
 For women the rate is lower at 0.6 killed for every 100,000 females.

 The question we can now ask is whether transgender people at a higher risk of being killed than the average person?
 The data analysis in Figure 3 suggests that they are not.

-There are no official figures for the number of transgender people in the UK but a recent estimate has been published by GIRES in 2015 (link to estimates here)
+There are no official figures for the number of transgender people in the UK but an estimate was published by the Gender Identity Research and Education Society (GIRES) in 2015.

 The error bars represent the standard deviation of the murder rates from 2008-2016.
 Since the absolute number of transgender murders are small (0, 1 or 2 per year) the variation on this data set is relatively high making precise comparisons difficult.
 However, even when using the maximum estimated transgender murder rate (0.69 +/- 0.6) it is clear that transgender people are murdered at comparable rates to the average person.
 There is no evidence within the recorded data from the last 9 years that transgender people are murdered at significantly higher rates than average.